SuperIlu/DOStodon/README.md

 - `1..4`: show media attachment 1 to 4.
 Any key to close.
 - `CTRL-1..4`: show image description of media attachment 1 to 4.
 Any key to close.
 - `ENTER`: show thread view of current entry, `DEL` or `BACKSPACE` to return to timeline.
+- `CTRL-B`: Toggle toots&boosts, boosts only, toots only
+- `CTRL-M`: Toggle showing posts with media only

 ### Tag timeline
 - `T`/`t`: change tag